AI SEO Statistics 2026: 9 Original Research Findings + 35 Verified Industry Data

 62%

-Ongoing bid strategy optimisation
+Ongoing bid strategy optimization

 54%

 The fundamentals are solid.
-The optimisation layer is thin.
+The optimization layer is thin.
 Only 62% run continuous A/B tests and just 54% actively manage bid strategy — on the channel practitioners most commonly cite as their fastest route to showing returns.
 The spend is there.
 The work to make it perform isn't always keeping pace.

 Content Optimization Practices